Manse (DJ)

 Michael "Manse" Hansen (born 17 October 1990) is a Swedish DJ and record producer.
-He became known throughout Sweden when he placed second in a remix contest of the song "Escape" by 3LAU along with Paris & Simo.
+He became known throughout Sweden when he placed second in a remix contest of the song "Escape" by 3lau along with Paris & Simo.
 This resulted in Hardwell signing him to his record label, Revealed Recordings.
 He became known for numerous remixes from 2013 to 2014 before releasing his own singles from 2015.

 His best-known title is "Freeze Time", performed with vocalist Alice Berg and released on Hardwell's label, Revealed Recordings.
 The single reached 8th in the top 100 downloads on the platform Beatport.

 Manse has also begun a side project called Stasius producing music in a film score style.

-Since 2016, he has a new show called Midweek Mentions live on his Facebook page where his newest tracks are often featured there.
+Since 2016, he has a new show called Midweek Mentions live on his Facebook page where his newest tracks are often featured.

 Career

 2012-2014: First Recognition and Revealed Recordings

-First gaining industry recognition for his unofficial, dancefloor-slaying remix of Axwell & Ingrosso’s ‘Roar’ that was scouted by Hardwell to receive airplay on his Hardwell On Air radio show.
+Hansen first gained industry recognition for his unofficial, dancefloor-slaying remix of Axwell & Ingrosso's 'Roar' that was scouted by Hardwell to receive airplay on his Hardwell On Air radio show.

-Manse gained a debut Revealed Recordings release soon after with his ‘Escape’ remix on the imprint that was handpicked out of over 3500 submissions.
-Garnering momentum as a fan-favorite and receiving international airplay on magnificent stations including the UK’s BBC Radio 1, these moments signaled a rise for Manse’s career, when he was personally invited by Nicky Romero to remix his ‘Let Me Feel’ single with Vicetone.
+Manse gained a debut Revealed Recordings release soon after with his 'Escape' remix on the imprint that was handpicked out of over 3500 submissions.
+Garnering momentum as a fan-favorite and receiving international airplay on magnificent stations including the UK's BBC Radio 1, these moments signaled a rise for Manse's career, when he was personally invited by Nicky Romero to remix his 'Let Me Feel' single with Vicetone.

-In the Summer of 2014, Manse played at Revealed’s label party out at Ibiza’s Ushuaia venue, his uplifting and melodic workings captivating the peak time crowds, not to mention his unique concoction of mash-ups and previews of original material, alongside familiar Revealed names that also graced the stage including Thomas Gold and Blasterjaxx.
+In the Summer of 2014, Manse performed at the Revealed Recordings label party at Ibiza's Ushuaïa venue.
+His set featured uplifting and melodic tracks captivating the peak time crowds and also included unique concoction of mash-ups and previews of original material.
+Manse also performed alongside familiar Revealed names including Thomas Gold and Blasterjaxx.

 2015-2021: Remixes, Freeze Time, tour, and collaborations

-As well as long-time Top 10 DJ Dash Berlin enlisting Manse for remix duties on his collaboration with John Dahlbäck entitled ‘Never Let You Go’, he also worked his magic on Canadian punks Down With Webster’s ‘Chills’ on Armada’s Trice, receiving support across international dance radio shows and at events from Ibiza to Tomorrowland.
-More recently, his collaboration ‘Metric’ with Kill The Buzz highlighted Manse’s more groovy, club-friendly side.
+As well as long-time Top 10 DJ Dash Berlin enlisting Manse for remix duties on his collaboration with John Dahlbäck entitled 'Never Let You Go', he also worked his magic on Canadian punks Down With Webster's 'Chills' on Armada's Trice, receiving support across international dance radio shows and at events from Ibiza to Tomorrowland.
+More recently, his collaboration 'Metric' with Kill The Buzz highlighted Manse's more groovy, club-friendly side.

-Manse’s hotly-tipped ‘Freeze Time’ track featuring vocals of Alice Berg, premiered on Pete Tong’s Radio 1 show and was also labeled as a future anthem across the airwaves by Hardwell himself.
+Manse's hotly-tipped 'Freeze Time' track featuring vocals of Alice Berg, premiered on Pete Tong's Radio 1 show and was also labeled as a future anthem across the airwaves by Hardwell himself.
 The track hit both #2 in the Beatport progressive house chart and #8 in the overall chart.
-This year’s Miami Music Week Manse demonstrated his live skills at the Revealed Sirius XM Lounge takeover, one of the biggest satellite stations in the US with over 20 million subscribers, that saw him pack his set with upcoming exclusives.
+This year's Miami Music Week Manse demonstrated his live skills at the Revealed Sirius XM Lounge takeover, one of the biggest satellite stations in the US with over 20 million subscribers, that saw him pack his set with upcoming exclusives.